“On Captain Corelli’s mystical island, 5 secluded hillside houses for 2-6, with stylish pools and exquisite sea views”

 - Museums / galleries

 - Wine tasting

-Cricket and Gecko are good family rentals for 6 + a baby.
+Cricket and Gecko are good family rentals for 6 plus a baby.
 Each has a safe garden and a private pool.
 There are good kitchens to self-cater, barbecues and washing machines.
 Restaurants and beaches are a short drive away.
-Baby cots can be provided.

 Family friendly accommodation:

 Cricket has 1 double room and 2 twin rooms, plus space for a baby cot, though it has an open staircase so wouldn't suit toddlers and should probably be avoided with children under 10.
-One of its bathrooms has a bathtyb.
+Both of its bathrooms have a bathtub.
 Gecko also has 1 double and 2 twin rooms plus space for a baby cot; its bathrooms are shower only.

 - Baby cot